TrickyTroll/good-bot-runner/README.md

 the path towards your text file as an argument.

-When writing the `.yaml` configuration file, you can tell `runner` which environment variable to look for using the `password` keyword.
+When writing the `.yaml` configuration file, you can tell `runner` which environment variable to look for with the `password` keyword.

 ```yaml
 commands: